umd-lib/tomcat-shibboleth-integration-demo/README.md

 a) Uncomment the "&lt;resolver:AttributeDefinition ... id="eduPersonAffiliation" ...">"
 and "&lt;resolver:AttributeDefinition ... id="eduPersonEntitlement ...">" stanzas
-in the "Schema: eduPerson attributes" section (move the "<!–" to after the "eduPersonEntitlement" stanza.
+in the "Schema: eduPerson attributes" section (move the "<!–" to after the "eduPersonEntitlement" stanza).
 In each stanza, replace the "&lt;resolver:Dependency ref="myLDAP" />" entry with "&lt;resolver:Dependency ref="staticAttributes" />.
 When completed, the stanzas should look like: